 What is Culturally Responsive Pedagogy?

 Culturally Responsive Pedagogy (CRP), also known as, Culturally Relevant Teaching refers to the teaching approach that emphasizes the significance of connecting the culture of students and their social situations with the school’s curriculum.
 Culturally Responsive Pedagogy helps students build empathy towards different opinions and perspectives by boosting their engagement with peers.
+Biases permeate assessments.
+It is important that instructors conduct their courses with cultural consideration.

 In this pedagogical approach, instructors are required to include cultural references of students in all aspects of their learning.
 In a traditional pedagogical strategy that solely focuses on educator-student dynamic, instructors mainly adhere to the curriculum for imparting knowledge in students.